phillipnunes/100-days-of-code/log.md

 ### Day 44: November 03 2018

 **Today's Progress**: Learned and practiced with React Native about styles, simple search in API and some useful components like FlatList.

+### Day 45: November 04 2018

+**Today's Progress**: Today finished the app and I learned some tricks about how paginate in a easy way with FlatList.